ladromelaboratoire/WP_old_browser/readme.txt

 = What's Next =

 To update the behavior, you need to dig into the code.
-Sorry for that.
-To modify your messages and logo, you need is modifying files in ./public folder To support more language, you need to add the files in ./public and modify the old_browser_get_lang() function in main PHP file
-To modify the redirect rules, you need to update ./include/browsers.php
+To modify your messages and logo, you need is modifying files in ./public folder To support more language, you need to add the files in ./public and modify the OB_get_lang() function in main PHP file To modify the redirect rules, you need to update ./include/browsers.php

 == Installation ==